When mood rings came out, they were all the rage. I grew up in the 90s, and I still remember them.

 But is it really magic?

-What causes a mood ring to change colors?
-And what do these colors mean?
+What causes a mood ring to change color?
+And what are their color meanings?
 The answers to these questions and more will be revealed ahead.

 Let's get into it!